nik-rev/ignorable/README.md

 }
 ```

-# Without
+## Without

-You must manually implement the traits.
+You must manually implement each trait.

 ```rust
 #[derive(Clone)]